jazzband/Watson/docs/user-guide/commands.md

 Flag | Help
 -----|-----
 `-c, --current / -C, --no-current` | (Don't) include currently running frame in output.
+`-r, --reverse / -R, --no-reverse` | (Don't) reverse the order of the days in output.
-`-f, --from DATE` | The date from when the log should start.
+`-f, --from DATETIME` | The date from when the log should start.
 Defaults to seven days ago.
-`-t, --to DATE` | The date at which the log should stop (inclusive).
+`-t, --to DATETIME` | The date at which the log should stop (inclusive).
 Defaults to tomorrow.
 `-y, --year` | Reports activity for the current year.
 `-m, --month` | Reports activity for the current month.
 `-l, --luna` | Reports activity for the current moon cycle.